The Astro Pi computers

 The Astro Pi MK II computers are upgraded versions of the Astro Pi “Izzy” and Astro Pi “Ed” computers that were sent to the ISS during Tim Peake’s Principia mission in 2015.

-These computers feature the latest model of the Raspberry Pi computer, an upgraded camera, and an augmented sensor board.
-This equipment will enable participants to do a wide range of experiments, some of which were not previously possible, such as experiments using elements of artificial intelligence (advanced machine learning) and higher-resolution photography than ever before.
+These computers feature the latest model of the Raspberry Pi computer, an upgraded camera, and an augmented sensor board, as well as a machine learning accelerator.
+They enable participants to do a wide range of experiments, some of which were not previously possible, such as experiments using elements of artificial intelligence (advanced machine learning) and high-resolution photography.

 Astro Pi VIS